New Mexican literature: History

 Histories in the region date back to the Hispanos of New Mexico chronicling the oral traditions of the Pueblo, Navajo, Apache, and Comanche peoples.
 One of the earliest mentions of New Mexico was in Nahuatl as "Yancuic Mexico" in the Crónica Mexicayotl.
 Among the earliest works of New Mexican literature was Gaspar Pérez de Villagrá's 1610 Historia de la Nueva México.

 In the 19th century, Western fiction became popular globally, with tales of Geronimo, Pat Garrett, Billy the Kid, and Elfego Baca becoming folklore icons.
 Other novels written in New Mexico at this time include Ben-Hur: A Tale of the Christ.

 During the 20th century, the 1927 novel Death Comes for the Archbishop set in New Mexico was published, and Fabiola Cabeza de Baca Gilbert produced the first English language cookbook to mention New Mexican cuisine.
-Scholarly works of the 20th century also remain relevant, especially ones related to the works of Angelico Chavez, James Fulton Zimmerman, Evelina Zuni Lucero, and those of Project Y. Authors and writers of the later 20th and early 21st centuries include Rudolfo Anaya, Mario Lucero, George RR Martin, Simon Romero, and Yoo Kyung Sung.
+Scholarly works of the 20th century also remain relevant, especially ones related to the works of Angelico Chavez, James Fulton Zimmerman, Evelina Zuni Lucero, and those of Project Y. Authors and writers of the later 20th and early 21st centuries include Rudolfo Anaya, George RR Martin, and Simon Romero.

 As a genre

 New Mexican literature as a genre often expresses four themes; tourist, priest, dramatist, and local.
 With a distinctively Hispano, Puebloan, Apache, Navajo, American frontier, Mexican-American, and Chicano expressed worldview.

-New Mexican authors of fiction and non-fiction alike make use of these aforementioned themes, and it's fiction is categorized as a distinctive genre by the Library of Congress.
+New Mexican authors of fiction and non-fiction alike make use of these aforementioned themes, and its fiction is categorized as a distinctive genre by the Library of Congress.
 Screenplays set in the region often to make use of the New Mexican literary motifs, even if they were changed from a prior setting elsewhere.

 Books that are considered to be recommended reading for this genre are Bless Me, Ultima by Rudolfo Anaya, Eyes Bottle Dark With a Mouthful of Flowers by Jake Skeets, Night at the Fiestas by Kirstin Valdez Quade, Peel My Love Like an Onion by Ana Castillo, Face of an Angel by Denise Chávez, and Pasó Por Aquí by Gene Rhodes.